• HOME

 Shop tile and shower door:

-Here are the faucets and light.
+Here are the faucets and lights.
 The light we used was a gold color.

 Demolition of the Bathroom